AK-Berger/Drop-Splitting-CAs/README.md

 - example.avi
     This video demonstrates an example of measurements we analyzed using the "Drop Splitting CAs.ipynb" notebook to illustrate its functionality. find it here: https://drive.google.com/file/d/1UcsFBUvKf-milUfHYe2pJQwPUwdIK6Hb/view?usp=sharing
+      then place it in the same folder where the code is located if you want to run the code.

 ### The Frames folder